General information

 We invite researchers, practitioners, and students to submit their work to the Eyes4Access Workshop.
 We welcome submissions from any field using eye tracking for accessibility.
 We welcome both empirical research papers and position papers.
 We particularly encourage novel works which may include completed systems and/or studies, preliminary results of piloting studies, or early iterations of the design.

-To contribute, please submit an extended abstract of a maximum of four pages excluding references.
+To contribute, please submit an extended abstract of a maximum of eight pages excluding references.
 Papers must be original and not accepted previously for publication or under review elsewhere.

 We use the ACM article template for all submissions.
-To prepare your paper for submission, please use the double-column format using the provided Word or LaTeX templates.
+To prepare your paper for submission, please use the single-column format using the provided Word or LaTeX templates.
+For LaTeX use “manuscript,review,anonymous” style available in the template.
 Please use the "author year" citation and reference format.

 Links to paper templates: